deepyr/DutchSwap/docs/community/channels.rst

 So, where is the Dutch Swap community and where can you ask questions and get help?

-Note that some of these channels are run and moderated by members of the Dutch Swap community or third parties.

 A brief overview over these and other channels is also available on the `Dutch Swap website <https://dutchswap.com>`_.